AlexanderDokuchaev/md-dead-link-check/README.md

 ## Proxy

-This tool works in accordance with your system's proxy settings for HTTP and HTTPS requests.
+This tool leverages your system's existing HTTP and HTTPS proxy configuration.
+It achieves this by trusting the environment variables that your operating system utilizes to define proxy settings.
+This functionality is enabled by the `aiohttp.ClientSession(trust_env=True)` option.
-These settings are typically found in your environment variables and are identified by the names `HTTP_PROXY` and `HTTPS_PROXY`.
+For further technical details, you can refer to the [aiohttp documentation](https://docs.aiohttp.org/en/stable/client_advanced.html#proxy-support)

 ## How to Use It